vietnam-devs/coolstore-microservices/docs/README.md

 # Introduction

+## CoolStore Website

-CoolStore Microservices is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Service Mesh.
+CoolStore Website is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Service Mesh.
 It demonstrates how to wire up small microservices and build up a larger application using microservice architectural principals.

 It's mainly building for .NET ecosystem with a lot of popular libraries and toolkits which have used by .NET community for a long time.
 Additionaly, it uses and experiements new components and libraries to build the modern application with cloud-native apps approach.